webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

       - Restoring affected systems and data to full functionality is crucial for business continuity.
 This may involve restoring backups, redeploying systems, and notifying impacted users.
     - Incident Response Procedures: Isolation
     - Isolating affected systems and data prevents the malicious code or attacker from spreading laterally within the network.
 This helps contain the damage and prevents further compromise of systems and data.
-- Incident Response Procedures: _Evidence Acquisition_
+- INCIDENT RESPONSE: _Incident Response Procedures::Containment, Eradication, and Recovery (CER)::Evidence Acquisition_
   - Collecting and preserving evidence in a forensically sound manner is essential for investigation and potential legal proceedings.
 This may involve acquiring system logs, network traffic captures, and memory dumps from affected systems.
-- Incident Response Procedures: _Chain of Custody_
+- INCIDENT RESPONSE: _Incident Response Procedures::Containment, Eradication, and Recovery (CER)::Chain of Custody_
   - Maintaining a documented chain of custody for evidence ensures its integrity and admissibility in legal matters.
 This involves documenting the collection, storage, and handling of evidence to ensure it has not been tampered with in any way.
-- Incident Response Procedures: _Post-Incident Review and Lessons Learned_
+- INCIDENT RESPONSE: _Incident Response Procedures::Post-Incident and Lessons Learned::Root Cause Analysis_
   - Analyzing the incident after it has been resolved is crucial for identifying areas for improvement and updating the incident response plan.
 This involves reviewing the effectiveness of the response, identifying any gaps or weaknesses, and implementing corrective actions to prevent similar occurrences in the future
-- Incident Response Procedures: _Root Cause Analysis_
   - Identifying the root cause of the incident helps prevent similar occurrences in the future.
   - This involves analyzing the vulnerabilities exploited by the attacker, understanding the attacker's motivations and TTPs, and implementing mitigation strategies to address the root cause.